 |Lack of evidence for treatment pathway or combinations||Clinical data often did not include evidence of efficacy specific to a country’s treatment pathway, or the medicine’s use in combination with other therapies.|

 |Weight of clinical uncertainty on the final outcome of HTA||Different remits, review processes and values result in areas of clinical uncertainty having different weights for HTA agencies (e.g. choice of an appropriate comparator is critical in Germany; varying acceptance of indirect comparison evidence in the absence of head-to-head data)|

-At the case study workshop the majority view was that PCTs have a strong role in situations when RCTs cannot answer the question of effectiveness, which is most likely to be the case when there is a large ‘efficacy-effectiveness gap’ (for a definition, see here).
+At the case study workshop the majority view was that PCTs have a strong role in situations when RCTs cannot answer the question of effectiveness, which is most likely to be the case when there is a large ‘efficacy-effectiveness gap’ (for a definition, see Clarify the Issues).
 The strength of PCTs generally relates to external validity, which must be balanced against the weaknesses of a lack of internal validity and some difficulties with analyses.